 What is a Chicken Coop?

-What is a chicken coop?
-Better known as a hen house, this is a small contained area where you keep your female chickens or other birds securely locked up at night.
-Inside the chicken coop, you’ll have several nesting boxes where your hens can lay eggs.
+Better known as a hen house, a chicken coop is a small contained area for raising chickens where you keep your female chickens or other birds securely locked up at night.
+Inside a simple chicken coop, you’ll have several nesting boxes where your hens can lay eggs.
 There are also perches where your hens can roost at night.
-You usually fill these nesting boxes with straw to give your chickens a comfortable place to sit.
+You usually fill these nesting boxes with straw to give your backyard chickens a comfortable place to sit.

 The outside of the chicken coop usually contains a fenced-in run where the chickens can go out in the day time and still stay secure.
 Chicken coop ideas combine safety with functionality because predators can get inside a poorly constructed coop and kill the chickens.
 The goal of a chicken coop is to have someplace safe and secure for your chickens to stay.
 In order to get this, you have to consider which predators are in your area because this will give you a good idea on which chicken coop ideas will work and which ones won’t for you.

 14 Chicken Coop Ideas